 New feature requests often come from an apps’ final users, but if a product is not in production yet, new feature requests can also come from clients or internal team members.

 To keep in line with a project's budget and timeline requirements, it's important that any incorporated features must be valuable for the end-users, and not solely for internal teams or clients.

 This article highlights a simple and effective tool that can be used to prioritize necessary features based solely on users’ needs.
 The Kano Model can help identify if a certain functionality or feature is worth the time and investment needed to bring it to life.

-An Example Of How The Kano Model Works
+How The Kano Model Works

 On a recent Rootstrap project, it was not uncommon for new potential features to be suggested during our regular meetings.
 The development team was tasked with estimating the value of any potential features to be presented to the client.

 After estimating all of the requested features, we realized that if the client decided to add each one to the build, the scope of the project would increase considerably, and without us knowing for sure if these features would be beneficial to the end-users.